Lee15946/AWSInAction/Developer/AWS Monitoring, Troubleshooting &Audit.md

         - This allows to have a central account for all your application tracing
 - X-Ray Sampling Rules
     - With sampling rules, you control the amount of data that you record
-    - You can modify sampling rules withour changing your code
+    - You can modify sampling rules without changing your code
     - By default, the X-Ray SDK records the first request each second, and five percent of any addtionnal requests
     - One request per second is the reservoir,which ensures that at least one trace is recorded each second as long the service is serving requests
     - Five percent is the rate at which additional requests beyond the reservoir size are samples
-- X-Ray Custom Sampling Rules
     - You can create your own rules with the reservoir and rate

 ### X-Ray APIs